SimonChenboYi/CV/README.md

 - Published a scientific journal paper

 ## Interests
 I like solving mathematics problems.
 Beside solving them, I enjoy the process of exploring solutions.
-I was ranked as the 2nd out of about 900 students in the school in the
+I was ranked as the 2nd out of about 900 students in the high school in the
-The China National College Entrance Examination.
+The China National College(University) Entrance Examination.
 I also like playing table tennis and table football and played with my teams during the breaks.